 Brief feedback to assist in understanding the decision can be provided on written request after your application process has been completed.
 Requests for feedback must be received in writing within 14 days of the decision being communicated to the applicant.
 As the admissions process may still be ongoing, feedback may take some time although we will make every endeavour to respond to your request within six weeks.
-We are unable to provide feedback if it is your intention to apply for a second chance.
+We are unable to provide feedback if it is your intention to apply for a second stage appeal.

 NB.
-We will endeavour to inform applicants of our final decision within four weeks of their workshop/audition/meeting, except for those who are not progressing to the second stage of a two-stage process, who will have this decision confirmed in writing within 14 days of the first stage.
-If you have attended a workshop/audition/meeting, we politely request you do not contact or email Student Services until after this date.
+We will endeavour to inform applicants of our final decision within four weeks of their workshop/meeting.
+Those applying for strands with a two round process will have decision confirmed via email within 14 days of the first round.
+If you have attended a workshop/meeting, we politely request you do not contact or email Student Services until after this date.

 Please note; all decisions will be communicated via email.
-You will not receive any information by fax or telephone.
+You will not receive any information by letter or telephone.